-You should receive the 1099-SA from the HSA administrator reporting withdrawals from your account.
-Any distributions you received should be reported on the provided form and that total should be carried over to Form 8889, as mentioned in the previous paragraph.
+You should receive Form 1099-SA, which reports all withdrawals from your account, from the HSA administrator.
+It will already have the information you need for tax purposes; you do not have to enter any information on the form.
+Any distributions you received will be reported on this form; the total should be carried over to Form 8889, as mentioned in the previous section.

 That’s the important stuff to know regarding taxes and HSAs as the annual filing deadline approaches.
 However, there are other tax advantages to an HSA that you may not be aware of.

 For instance, withdrawals for eligible medical expenses are tax-free at any age.
-Keep in mind that you should keep your receipts to validate your withdrawal, however, as your HSA administrator is not obligated to confirm the veracity of the withdrawal.
+Keep in mind that you should keep your receipts to validate your withdrawal; your HSA administrator is not obligated to confirm the accuracy of your expenses.

 Another perk is that you may withdraw money for eligible medical expenses at any time.
 There is no deadline for using the money.
 That means that you can pay out-of-pocket for expenses like copays and deductibles, let your account grow with tax-free interest, and later on make tax-free withdrawals to get reimbursed.
 The only caveat is that your receipts must show that you incurred the expense after the account was established.
 Of course, you also have to ensure that you report the year you make the withdrawal.